cat-astrophic/road_networks_and_pollution/README.md

 jupyter lab
 ```

-Following theses steps (1) creates a new environment call geo; (2) activates the new environment; (3) installs what is needed for OSMnx inside geo; (4) runs jupyter lab where you can begin to use OSMnx
+Following theses steps (1) creates a new environment called geo; (2) activates the new environment; (3) installs what is needed for OSMnx inside geo; (4) runs jupyter lab where you can begin to use OSMnx

 ### Summary Statistics Table